shub0/tableau_rest_api/README.txt

 Implementation of Tableau REST API library in Python

 Written by Bryant Howell (bhowell@tableau.com).
+Modified by Shubo Liu (shubo@conviva.com)

 This is free and available for anyone to use and modify.

 Not an official product or officially supported by Tableau Inc. in any way.

 Examples and explanations are at https://www.tableauandbehold.com